 The $1,500 Dorothy Cappon Prize for the best Essay.

 The $1,500 Alexander Cappon Prize for Fiction, for the best short story.

-Upload your writing online by midnight Saturday, May 18th.
-Entries sent after midnight May 18th cannot be considered or refunded.
+Upload your writing online by midnight Monday, May 19th.
+Entries sent after midnight May 19th cannot be considered or refunded.
+Please note that our annual deadline is May 18th; however, because the deadline falls on a Sunday this year, we will accept entries throughout the 19th.
 Please read guidelines carefully to insure best service.
 For a printable version of the guidelines, click here.

 Mail Entries to: